 LEBANON, N.H.
 (AP) -- John Henry Merwin, one of America’s pre-eminent fishing writers who authored or edited 15 books on the subject, has died at age 66.

 Merwin, of Dorset, Vt., died Wednesday at Dartmouth-Hitchcock Medical Center in Lebanon, N.H.

 Veteran fishing editor for Field & Stream magazine, Merwin caught everything from piranhas in the Amazon to Atlantic salmon in Ireland.
-Among his books are "The New American

 Born in Norwalk, Conn., Merwin started fishing with his father at age 3 and never stopped.
 He moved to Vermont in 1970, and in 1979, out of his basement, launched Rod & Reel magazine (now Fly Rod & Reel).
 Merwin followed that up with Fly Tackle Dealer, a trade magazine.